 • One or both of you provides financial and domestic support and personal care for the other.2

-If you are making a binding death benefit nomination, you can also choose to nominate your legal personal representative (the executor of your Will) to receive your super and distribute it according to your Will.
+If you're making a binding nomination, you can also choose to nominate your legal personal representative (the executor of your Will or estate) to receive your super and distribute it according to your Will.

 Once you've let us know, make sure you tell your chosen beneficiaries, too.
 This helps them know where to claim your death benefit.